 In August 2015, following the successful implementation of the pilot, the Government of Uganda announced a phased roll out of the grants.
-According to the plan, the Government will extend the Senior Citizens Grants to an additional 40 districts over the next 5 years.
-The plan is to start with 20 districts in FY 2015/16, and subsequently adding 5 new district every Financial Year until 2019/20.
+According to the plan, the Government will extend the Senior Citizens Grants to an additional 40 districts over a 5 years.
+The plan was to start with 20 districts in FY 2015/16, and subsequently adding 5 new district every Financial Year until 2019/20.
 The full roll out plan to the districts is as follows:

 - FY 2015/16: districts of: Kaabong, Abim, Kotido, Koboko, Gulu, Pader, Agago, Lamwo, Amolatar, Pallisa, Amuria, Kween, Namayingo, Mayuge, Kamuli, Kayunga, Nakasongola, Kibaale, Kisoro and Bundibugyo.

 - FY2016/17: Districts of: Kitgum, Nakaseke, Kabale, Bugiri, and Amuru.